-Complaints about McKenzie Friends who are registered with the IoP, NALP or PPR can be made to those organisations.
+Complaints about McKenzie Friends who are registered with the IoP, NALP, PPR or CILEx can be made to those organisations.
 However there is no requirement for a McKenzie Friend to register with them.

 The McKenzie Friend Organisation will accept complaints about McKenzie Friends listed on our site and has a procedure for doing this.

 Links are provided on here to other organisations for your information.